tradovate/custom-indicators/tutorial/AdvancedDrawing.md

 }
 ```

-We can define the our drawing tool as a simple object.
+First, notice we've brought a few methods and objects into scope with `require`.
+We will need We can define the our drawing tool as a simple object.
 The `Trender` object contains the drawing implementation methods that we will need to utilize.
 We can then use that object as our `drawing` field in the `module.exports` portion of the file.
 Some other notable portions of the `module.exports` object include the `params` field, our user defined parameters, and `maxN` which lets us define how many anchors our tool can have.
-Now we can begin filling out our drawing implementation methods.
-Don't forget about the `require`s at the top - we will need those later.
-For now, let's focus on `render`.
-We will start by rendering a simple line.
+In this case we want three anchors, which I'll explain as we go on.
+We can begin filling out our drawing implementation methods at this point.
+For now, let's focus on the `render` method.
+We will start by rendering a simple line:

 ```js
 const Trender = {